-1.1 Temple Ltd was commissioned by Leonardslee Park and Gardens to carry out an arboricultural survey of trees at Leonardslee Park and Gardens, Lower Beeding, Horsham RH13 6PR and provide a report to inform future design proposals for five different sites within the Gardens and generate tree protection plans.
-The tree survey was required to assess the condition of trees that could be affected by future development of the site and provide sufficient information for the development of site layouts and construction exclusion zones to protect existing trees.
+1.1 Temple Ltd was commissioned by Leonardslee Park and Gardens to carry out an arboricultural survey of trees at Leonardslee Park and Gardens, Lower Beeding, Horsham RH13 6PR and provide a report to inform future design proposals and tree protection.
+The tree survey was required to assess the condition of trees that could be affected by future development of the site and provide sufficient information for the development of site layouts and construction exclusion zones to enable the protection of existing trees.